dannsam/xenko-docs/manual/graphics/graphics-compositor/index.md

 The graphics compositor matches enabled cameras to their appropriate slots each frame.

 > [!Note]
 > If multiple enabled cameras in your scene use the same camera slot, the result is undefined.
-Future versions of Xenko will have a priority system or similar to avoid this.

 ## Render stage